zhou0366/Crowdfunding_ETL/README.md

 ![project 2 QuickDBD-export](https://github.com/zhou0366/Crowdfunding_ETL/assets/22827830/312510e5-559d-4991-9f4b-bf261d6a1ae2)

 A schema is used to create the database and tables as shown in the ERD and each table is populated by importing data from CSV outputs from step 1.
+The category, subcategory, and contact tables are populated before the campaign table as they contain foreign keys for the campaign table.
 To demonstrate that the tables have been correctly created and populated, a select query was performed on each table.

 ![category](https://github.com/zhou0366/Crowdfunding_ETL/assets/22827830/e62fb2f3-d388-4a8f-b5c4-2d5d8c9f263e)